Stempniak scores twice, Hurricanes down Canadiens 4-1

 Despite being one of the league's best third-period teams, Montreal took only five shots in the third.

-Canadiens coach Claude Julien juggled his lines, demoting Galchenyuk from first-line center to third-line winger.
+Julien juggled his lines, demoting Galchenyuk from first-line center to third-line winger.
 That move paid off just minutes into the game when Galchenyuk scored his first goal in 10 games at 6:46.
 Andrew Shaw and Galchenyuk moved in on Lack on a 2-on-1.
 Shaw completed a perfect pass to his new linemate, who scored his 16th of the season.
 The play got started when defenseman Jordie Benn served a big hit on Jacob Slavin in the neutral zone to force a turnover seconds earlier.

 Lindholm extended his point streak to nine games when he scored his 10th of the season at 16:10 of the first, on the power play, to make it 1-1.